Totybeca/Webstack-Portfolio_Project/README.md

-Welcome to the Electronic Store Application project.
-This application was successfully created by Toyin Fashemore and Light Enyinnah as front-end engineers and Bode Olaleye and James Nwamah as back-end engineers.
+Welcome to our Electronic Web Application created by Toyin Fashemore, Light Enyinnah, Bode Olaleye and James Nwamah.
+Toyin and Light worked on front-end while Bode and James worked on backe-end.